Calculating the dose in a dab or joint will save money and intoxication.

 Ultimately, it’s important to consume THC with a solid intention.
 While many of those medicating with THC often consume the compound to numb out the pain, others find it enhances the ability to really tune into the body.
 And it’s by tuning in that many come to relate to underlying emotional issues behind the pain.

-It’s also worth mentioning that while THC is a great pain reliever.
-Much of cannabis’ medicinal benefits come from the interplay between THC, the minor cannabinoids, and the plant terpenes.
+It’s also worth mentioning that much of cannabis’ medicinal benefits come from the interplay between THC, the minor cannabinoids, and the plant terpenes.
 Anyone looking for a truly holistic form of medication should consume full-spectrum oils or dab extracts.
 Many of the concentrates available on the market today have high THC quantities, but little else in the way of medicinal compounds.
-While high THC extracts may provide pain relief, don’t forget that Mother Nature knows ratios best, and that the consumer misses out on a lot of potential medicine by avoiding full extracts.